Pakistan cricket spot-fixing scandal: Reactions

 Then-Australia captain Ricky Ponting expressed concern over the addition of an Australian victory against Pakistan to a list of more than 80 previous matches under investigation.
 The match was scrutinized but was soon cleared due to lack of evidence.
 Australia won the match, despite a large first-innings deficit.

 Football

 Croydon Athletic F.C.

 Croydon Athletic F.C. was bought in 2008 by Mazhar Majeed.
-The football club was investigated by HM Revenues and Customs due to allegations that Majeed had been using the club for money-laundering purposes.
-Majeed had been recorded by an undercover journalist stating that was the only reason he had bought the club.
+The football club was investigated by HM Revenues and Customs due to allegations that he had been using the club for money-laundering purposes.
+The bookmaker had been recorded by an undercover journalist stating that was the only reason he had bought the club.
 This led to the manager and his assistant leaving the club after a match on 4 September 2010.
 Less than a month later on 2 October, the club's chairman David Le Cluse was found dead in a garage in Sutton with a bullet wound to his head.
 In February 2011, a verdict of suicide was recorded at Croydon Coroner's Court.